zerkforlove/zerkforlove/README.md

 = More about me
 !!!
--Id really love to c+h people, if you see me c+h with yall, pls say hi (im really shy to talk to cool people)
+-Id really love to c+h people, if you see me c+h with yall, pls!5d)

+say hi (im really shy to talk to cool people)

 !!!